sanskrit-lexicon/MWinflect/README.md

 # MWinflect

+## Superceded by csl-inflect
+As of this latest revision (Nov 2019), this work will be continued in the csl-inflect repository .

+## overview
-Generate declensions and conjugations based upon words in MW1899 dictionary.
+Generate declensions and conjugations based upon words in MW1899 dictionary, and provide displays.

 The generation is done by python programs.
 In general terms, the process is:
 * use Cologne MW digitization to derive stem-model pairs.